QuentinRa/blog.quentinra.dev/proj/project-management/cdc/risks.md

 This is the probability of the cause happening by the severity of the cause.
-Generally, we are giving an arbitrarily value:
+Generally, we are giving an arbitrary value:
 $0,\ 0.25,\ 0.50,\ 0.75,\ 1.0$ for both $P(X = c)$
 and $severity(c)$.